jhucsf/spring2022/assign/assign05.md

 essentially use the semaphore in each `MessageQueue` as a sort of "smart" counter of the available messages in the queue.
 This implements the correct
-behaviour: if there are no messages available, we want the receiver to sleep until there are available message, and each time a message is sent, it reduces the available messages by one.
+behaviour: if there are no messages available, we want the receiver to sleep until there are available messages, and each time a message is sent, it reduces the available messages by one.

 The sender client thread may return a response to the sender as soon as the